danhenriquex/DVC-Pipeline/README.md

 - DVC: How to use DVC to version control data, track experiments, and manage model files.
-- Hydra: How to use Hydra to manage configuration files and command-line arguments, making the project more flexible and easier to scale.
 - Pipeline Structuring: The importance of organizing a machine learning project into modular scripts to create a clear and maintainable workflow.
 - Reproducibility: Ensuring that experiments are reproducible by tracking data, code, and configurations.